 Saturday, October 15: 10am-11:30am ET and 12:30pm-2 pm ET

 $165 includes non-refundable $25 registration fee

-Free to current Sunbridge program students
+Free to current Sunbridge program students in good standing

 15% off for Sunbridge program graduates

 15% off for schools sending two or more registrants